baxpr/conncalc/README.md

   the same voxel grid or field of view) - no coregistration or warp is performed on any of the images.

 - `t1_niigz`.
 T1 image for the PDF report.
+Could be BIAS_??? from cat12.

 - `mask_niigz`.
 Brain mask - will be binarized and dilated and used to exclude any clearly ex-brain voxels in the stored connectivity maps.
 Supply 'none' to mask to the entire volume (i.e. no masking).
+Could be ICV_??? from cat12.

+- `roidefinv_niigz`.
+Optional deformation from atlas space to native space.
+Supply this when the ROI image is in atlas space but the preprocessed fMRI are in native space.
+  Could be DEF_INV from cat12.
+If this argument is not supplied, ROI and fMRI are assumed to be in the same space.

 - `connmaps_out`. 'yes' or 'no' to choose whether to additionally store voxelwise connectivity images for each ROI in the ROI image.

 ## Pipeline

-- Resample the ROI image to match the fMRI voxel sampling.
-It's assumed both are already aligned.
+- Resample the ROI image to match the fMRI voxel sampling, with or without a warp depending on the `roidefinv_niigz` parameter.

 - Extract mean time series from the supplied fMRI for each ROI in the ROI image.